mars-planet/mars_city/doc/guidelines.rst

 you are committing is OK and that all the files are included and that there are no unrelated changes.
 If necessary you can update the ``.hgignore`` file.

 Descriptive, non-empty comments are required for each commit.
-They must be complete and readable, making reference to SPR entries when applicable and explaining briefly what the changeset does in the present tense.  ``"Implement new feature XXX."``, ``"Fix bug XXX by using YYY."``, ``"Add tests for the XXX class."``, ``"Improve documentation for XXX."`` are *good* commit messages.
+They must be complete and readable, making reference to issue entries when applicable and explaining briefly what the changeset does in the present tense.  ``"Implement new feature XXX."``, ``"Fix bug XXX by using YYY."``, ``"Add tests for the XXX class."``, ``"Improve documentation for XXX."`` are *good* commit messages.
 ``Fix a bug.``, ``fix a bug``, ``improve the code`` are *bad* commit messages.